Terry000/Terry000.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Terry Pei 😊, a researcher at the University of Sydney.
+I am Terry Pei, an AI programmer and researcher at the University of Sydney.
 I major in deep learning at the school of computer science.

-**Research Field**: Data-centric deep learning.
+**Research Field**: Data-centric deep learning, LLMs.
 I also have rich experience on NLP and CV during the industry internship.

 **Recent Work**: Update the AI search engine to automatic annotator via GPT models.